belzebuu/MaCCS-BC/data/README.md

 - A file containing indication of the gene interaction network.
 The network is obtained by preprocessing a protein interaction network as follows.
-Two genes are connected if there is at least a pair of proteins that contain them and that are interecting.
-The gene intereaction network is an undirected graph.
+Two genes are connected if there is at least a pair of proteins that contain them and that are interacting.
+The gene interaction network is an undirected graph.
 The file contains a list of edges one per row:

   For example, content of file interactions.txt: